chrplr/PCBS/docs/running-python.rst

 To perform a data analysis and produce a nicely formatter report, it is recommended to use  ``jupyter-notebook`` or ``jupyter-lab``  (see https://jupyter.org/).

-In practice, launch Jupyter Notebook from the Start Menu/Anaconda3 (in Windows) or type ``jupyter-notebook`` in a terminal (Linux, MacOS).
+In practice, launch Jupyter Notebook from the Start Menu/Anaconda3 (in Windows) or type ``jupyter notebook`` in a terminal (Linux, MacOS).
 The "Jupyter homepage" should then open in your browser:

 .. figure:: figures/jupyter1.png
    :alt: Jupyter homepage